vishal13230/vishal13230/README.md

 ### Hi there 👋

-👋 Hi, I'm Vishal!
-I'm a data analyst with expertise in mortgage data analysis, risk modeling, and underwriting.
+👋 I'm Vishal!
+I'm a business analyst with expertise in finance, credit card, digital marketing, mortgage data analysis, risk modeling, underwriting, process automation, nlp and deep leaning.
 Here are a few things to know about me:

 - 🔭 I'm currently working on creating automated reports and dashboards using Power BI to improve decision-making for my team.
 - 🌱 I'm currently learning more about machine learning and deep learning techniques to enhance my data analysis skills.